Interested in the 2024 Conference?

 Christine graduated from Oklahoma City University with a Bachelor's in Music, majoring in both Vocal Performance and French Horn Performance.
 She is a professional performer who has performed all around the world.
 She is a proud member of SAG/AFTRA, AEA, AGVA, and is a Voting Member for PAVA (Pan American Vocology Association).
 In addition, she is the head of Research and on the Advisory Board for The Academy of Noise.

-Gabriella H. Sam (Guest Teacher) earned a Bachelor’s degree in Music Education from the State University of New York at Fredonia, a Masters's degree in Vocal Performance from the University of Cincinnati College-Conservatory of Music (CCM), and is currently finalizing Doctoral work at CCM.
+Gabriella H. Sam (Faculty) earned a Bachelor’s degree in Music Education from the State University of New York at Fredonia, a Masters's degree in Vocal Performance from the University of Cincinnati College-Conservatory of Music (CCM), and is currently finalizing Doctoral work at CCM.
 Being an operatic Soprano, Gabriella has sung many roles including Lily in Porgy and Bess, Ann Putnam in Robert Ward’s The Crucible, Fox in Janacek’s The Cunning Little Vixen, Mother in Humperdinck’s Hansel and Gretel, Suor Angelica in Puccini’s Suor Angelica, New Prioress in Poulenc’s Dialogues of the Carmelites, Musetta in Puccini’s La Bohème, Mrs. Ford in Nicolai’s Die Lustigen Weiber von Windsor, and Despina in Mozart’s Così fan tutte.
 Currently, Gabriella is excited to be on the faculty at Penn State University in Musical Theater Voice.

 Jared Trudeau (Faculty) is an Assistant Professor of Voice at The Boston Conservatory at Berklee, teaching in the undergraduate and graduate Musical Theatre programs as well as both graduate Voice Pedagogy programs.
 In addition to his faculty post, Trudeau maintains an active private studio in New York City.
 His musical theatre and cross-over students can be seen in many Broadway, off-Broadway, national tour, and regional productions.
 His recording artists have performed worldwide, received Emmy nominations for their songs, and have charted on the iTunes Top 10.